QubitPi/graphql-java-page/documentation/execution.md

 arguments have been supplied to the field and other information such as the field's parent object, the query root object or the query context object.

-In the above example, the execution will wait for the data fetcher to return before moving on.
+In the example above, the execution will wait for the data fetcher to return before moving on.
 You can make execution of the ``DataFetcher`` asynchronous by returning a ``CompletionStage`` to data, that is explained more further down this page.

 ## Exceptions while fetching data